wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-configure-transport-architecture/includes/plan-connectors.md

 You don't need to use connectors if you have an Exchange Online organization in multiple Office 365 regions (Exchange Multi-Geo).
 The default configuration delivers mail to all destinations without modification.

 If you have some mailboxes in Exchange Online and some mailboxes in Exchange Server on-premises, then you do need a connector.
-However, if you used the Hybrid Configuration Wizard, then it created the connector for you. *You can check what connectors exist in the Exchange admin center (EAC) under **mail flow**, on the **connectors** tab.
+However, if you used the Hybrid Configuration Wizard, then it created the connector for you.

+*You can check what connectors exist in the Exchange admin center (EAC) under **mail flow**, on the **connectors** tab:

 >![A screenshot shows the connectors tab in the Exchange admin center](../media/2-connectors-page-eac.png)